fbpx

 Benson Park (7002 Military Ave)

-A padded area that is decorated with blue and green wave patterns and lily pads totaling 3250 sqft.
-It offers Barrier-Free Play with a close large playground, a Port-a-John, a beautiful pond with walking paths, and a fishing pier.
+The Benson Park splash pad is decorated with blue and green wave patterns and lily pads.
+I covers over 3,200 sqft.
 It has 29 spray features that include images of cattails, insects, and flowers.
 Benson Park is surrounded by a picnic table area with 15′ x 50′ shade canopy and bench seating.
 Best of all, it is handicap accessible!
+This is one of the only splash pads in the midtown area.

 Bob Kerrey Pedestrian Bridge (705 Riverfront Dr)